 The only way to confirm suspicions that the stop-and-go traffic had glazed the brake pads was to disassemble the caliper assembly to remove and inspect the pads.
 To understand glazing, lets first go over how a modern disk-braking system works.
 It is comprised of three main components: rotor, pads, and caliper.

-Upon inspection of the brake pads, we were able to confirm that they were indeed glazed and replaced them with new, higher performance high friction pads from EBC Brakes, which solved my braking troubles.
+Upon inspection of the brake pads, we were able to confirm that they were indeed glazed.
+We replaced them with new, higher performance high friction pads from EBC Brakes, which solved my braking troubles.

-If you are feeling that the performance of your braking system is not where it should be, break out the tool box and inspect your brakes.
-Not only is this a great way to learn how the components of your vehicle work, it is also a great way to save money.
-Many automotive shops charge hundreds upon hundreds of dollars to complete brake work when you can do it yourself at home in your driveway with nothing more than a set of hand tools, some creativity and your favorite Spotify playlist.
+Are you feeling that the performance of your braking system is not where it should be?
+Break out the tool box and inspect your brakes.
+It’s a great way to learn how the components of your vehicle work.
+(Plus, it is also a great way to save money.)
+Many automotive shops charge hundreds of dollars to complete brake work.
+Why spend the money when you can do it yourself at home?
+It’s as simple as spending some time in your in your driveway with a set of hand tools, some creativity, and your favorite Spotify playlist.